66. A True Partnership

 Fang Li Anyang City, Henan Province

 Lately I’d thought I had entered a harmonious partnership.
 My partner and I could discuss anything, sometimes I even asked him to point out my shortcomings, and we never fought, so I thought we had achieved a harmonious partnership.
-But as the facts revealed, a truly harmonious partnership wasn’t anything like I’d assumed.
+But as the facts and the truth revealed, a truly harmonious partnership wasn’t anything like I’d assumed.

 After realizing all of this, I no longer held any views against my brother.
 Instead, I was grateful to God for helping me know myself in such circumstances and for showing me the danger in myself.
 Afterward, when I was partnered with my brothers and sisters, I learned to lower myself, have the heart to care for God’s will and be responsible in my work, and listen more to the opinions of others, and after some time, I realized that this type of practice not only gave me a more complete and thorough understanding of the truth, it also brought me closer to my brothers and sisters and allowed us to share more openly.
-And with these kinds of fruits to show, I finally understood how good it can be doing partner service according to God’s requirements!
+And with these kinds of fruits to show, I finally understood how good it can be doing partner service according to the path required by God!

 I am grateful for this enlightenment from God, which not only helped me understand a truly harmonious partnership, but more so helped me see the hidden dangers in my own service with my partner, and showed me that when corrupt mankind takes power, the result is the same as the great red dragon.
 I hope I can eliminate the poisons of the great red dragon in me, enter into true partnership service, and finally become one who serves God who is compatible with God’s heart.